Higher-order Neural Additive Models: An Interpretable Machine Learning Model with Feature Interactions: Experiments

+In HONAM, each input feature is processed independently by its corresponding MLP, allowing the output of each MLP to directly represent the individual contribution of that feature to the prediction.
+Local interpretations, obtained through forward propagation, reveal how individual features contribute to a specific output.
+Aggregating these local interpretations enables global insights into HONAM’s overall behavior.
+In this study, we visualized local interpretations for 1st- and 2nd-order feature interactions and provided global interpretations for a comprehensive understanding of HONAM’s behavior.
+Note that HONAM also supports interpretations of higher-order features (e.g., 3rd- and 4th-order interactions), a capability not available in other GAM-based models such as NAM, NodeGAM, and NodeGA$^2$M.

+Fig.~\ref{fig:local_first} and Fig.~\ref{fig:local_second} depict visualizations of local interpretations for 1st- and 2nd-order features in the FICO dataset, respectively.
+These visualizations show the actual contribution of individual features toward the model’s predictions.
+Since the FICO dataset is a binary classification task, features with positive contributions increase the probability, while those with negative contributions decrease the probability.
+In addition, Fig.~\ref{fig:local_second} provides a heat map visualization of 2nd-order feature interactions, where red cells indicate positive influences and blue cells represent negative influences.

-In addition, we visualize the global interpretation of HONAM.
-Figure~\ref{fig:global_first} and Figure~\ref{fig:global_second} show the global interpretation of 1$^{\text{st}}$-order feature \textit{ExternalRiskEstimate} and 2$^{\text{nd}}$-order feature \textit{ExternalRistEstimate $\times$ NumInstallTradesWBalance} in the FICO dataset, respectively.
-In Figure~\ref{fig:global_first}, the red bars indicate the densities of training samples.
-In the 1$^{\text{st}}$-order interpretation, \textit{ExternalRistEstimate} tends to have a more positive effect as increases.
-However, the 2$^{\text{nd}}$-order interpretation exhibits a different tendency.
-In the 2$^{\text{nd}}$-order interpretation, even if \textit{ExternalRistEstimate} has a high value, it has a negative effect if \textit{NumInstallTradesWBalance} is small.
-This is interesting because this tendency cannot be found in 1$^{\text{st}}$-order interactions and can only be found in 2$^{\text{nd}}$-order interactions.
-This demonstrates that HONAM can provide more detailed interpretations than NAM and why modeling high-order feature interaction is important in interpretable machine learning.
+Fig.~\ref{fig:global_first} and Fig.~\ref{fig:global_second} illustrate the global interpretations of the 1st-order feature \textit{ExternalRiskEstimate} and the 2nd-order feature \textit{ExternalRiskEstimate $\times$ NumInstallTradesWBalance} in the FICO dataset, respectively.
+In Fig.~\ref{fig:global_first}, the red bars indicate the densities of training samples.
+In the 1st-order interpretation, we observe a tendency for an increase in \textit{ExternalRiskEstimate} to contribute positively.
+Interestingly, the 2nd-order interpretation exhibits a different pattern.
+Despite a high value for \textit{ExternalRiskEstimate}, it have a negative impact if \textit{NumInstallTradesWBalance} is low.
+This tendency cannot be captured in 1st-order interactions and can only be observed in 2nd-order interactions.
+This observation demonstrates HONAM’s ability to offer richer and more detailed interpretations than NAM, emphasizing the necessity of modeling higher-order feature interactions in interpretable AI.